A TREATISE ABOUT NOTHING

 We can also evaluate 'nothing' this way: 'Nothing' would have no change, since change would be a property.
 Time is a measurement of change.
 If there is no change, there is no time.
 Therefore, at no time was there 'nothing'.

 If it was proposed that 'nothing' was coherent, it would be something having the property of being coherent.
-Any time we talk of an absolute 'nothing', we are engaging in a contradiction.
+Regardless of the ontological status of "nothing", any time we talk of an absolute 'nothing', we are engaging in a contradiction.

 April 2021